mattferris/sam/Readme.md

 import /some/other/assets.pack
 ```

-One advantage of using import is that remote assets in the imported pack will be resolved to the imported packs remote cache, preventing the assets from being fetched and stored in the importing packs remote cache.
+One advantage of using import is that remote assets in the imported pack will be
+resolved to the imported packs remote cache, preventing the assets from being
+fetched and stored in the importing packs remote cache.

 Post-processors
 ---------------

-Finally, you can specify a post-processor to complete any final processing of an asset.
+Finally, you can specify a post-processor to complete any final processing of an
+asset.
 A post-processor is defined for one or more file extensions.
+A
-A post-processors can also be defined for all extensions using an asterisk (`*`).
+post-processor can also be defined for all extensions using an asterisk (`*`).
 This is useful if you want to minify the assets.
-You can define as many post-processors as you want.
+You can define as many
+post-processors as you want.
 They will be run in the order they are defined.
+Each
-Each post-processor is run for each asset.
-A post-processor will only run for assets that come after it.
+post-processor is run for each asset.
+A post-processor will only run for assets
+that come after it.

 ```
 post js /path/to/jslint